bureau-of-archieves/simpleshop/readme.md

 The page is divided into a menu area and a view area.
 The view area can display a list of views.
 Currently there are 5 types of views:
 * Search view - provides a form to search for a type of objects
-* List view - displays search results which is a list of objects
+* List view - displays search results which is a list of objects; support paging and sorting of a single field.
 * Details view - displays a single object in detail
 * Update view - provides a form to update an object
 * Create view - provides a form to create an object